 - Name the connecting branches from the central topic using a key word

 - Leave proper space between the central theme and idea bubbles

-- Use different colors or borders to highlight the important concept or branches
+- Use different pigments or borders to highlight the important concept or branches

-Now that you’ve learned the steps to create a mind map, all you need is a platform to create one.
+Now that you’ve learned the steps to create a mind map, all you need is a platform to do so.